Market Pay Range

 Common Mistakes to Avoid

 Ignoring geographic pay differentials.
-A $90,000 midpoint in Kansas City and San Francisco represent very different competitive positions.
-Use location-adjusted market data.
+A $90,000 midpoint in Columbus, Ohio and San Francisco, California represent entirely different competitive positions.
+Use location-adjusted market data, not national averages, for metro or regional roles.

 Frequently Asked Questions